 Stein Mart's style is to operate department-like stores that feature discount prices.
-With some 260 shops in some 30 states, it sells off-price women's, men's, and children's brand-name clothing.
+With more than 260 shops in some 30 states, it sells off-price women's, men's, and children's brand-name clothing.
 Fashions range from casual to formal.
 Stein Mart also sells jewelry, handbags, linens, home decor, and gifts.
 Independent firms lease Stein Mart's shoe and fragrance departments.
 Its upscale women's boutiques are sometimes staffed by socialites who work part-time to receive employee discounts.
 Russian immigrant Sam Stein founded Stein Mart in the early 1900s.
 The company had one store in Greenville, Mississippi, until 1977, when it began growing rapidly.
 Chairman Jay Stein, the founder's grandson, controls Stein Mart.

 Florida-based Stein Mart serves customers in about 30 US states, primarily in its home state of Florida, as well as in Texas, California, and North Carolina.

 Stein Mart offers customers merchandise found in better department stores and specialty stores.
 Unlike other retailers who peddle discounted apparel and accessories, the company offers a merchandise locator services, a Preferred Customer program, co-branded and private-label credit card programs, and electronic gift cards.

 Stein Mart's advertising expenses have remained relatively steady in recent years.
 It spent $54 million on advertising in 2013, up slightly from $52.4 million in 2012 and $56.6 million in 2011.